sddevelopment-be/penguin-pragmatic-patterns/content/concepts/cognitive_biases.md

 +++
 title = "Cognitive Biases"
-subtitle = "I will see it when I believe it" author = "Stijn Dejongh" description = "Systematic errors in thinking that affect decision-making and perception by creating a subjective reality." summary="""
+subtitle = "We will perceive it, when we believe it" author = "Stijn Dejongh" description = "Systematic errors in thinking that affect decision-making and perception by creating a subjective reality." summary="""